 Dr. Vasudevan’s early works changed the dogma that endothelial cells are uniform, and that blood vessel formation is a passive process in response to neural signals.
-It depicted the diversity in embryonic forebrain vascular networks, by differentiating them as pial versus periventricular, based on anatomy, origin, growth patterns and developmental mechanisms.
-It changed notions of cerebral vascularization which implied that blood vessels sprout passively into the brain parenchyma from pial vascular plexuses to meet metabolic needs of growing neuronal populations.
+It depicted the diversity in embryonic forebrain vascular networks by differentiating them as pial versus periventricular, based on anatomy, origin, growth patterns, and developmental mechanisms.
+It changed notions of cerebral vascularization that implied that blood vessels sprout passively into the brain parenchyma from pial vascular plexuses to meet metabolic needs of growing neuronal populations.

 Vasudevan A, Long JE, Crandall JE, Rubenstein JLR and Bhide PG.
 Compartment-specific transcription factors orchestrate angiogenesis gradients in the embryonic brain.
 Nature Neuroscience.
 2008; 11(4): 429-39.
 PMID: 18344991

-During 2011-2020, several works from Dr. Vasudevan’s laboratory documented new mechanisms by which periventricular endothelial cells instruct neurogenesis (the generation of neurons/brain cells), and neuronal migration (the movement of brain cells to the appropriate circuits) in the embryonic forebrain.
+During 2011-2020, research from Dr. Vasudevan’s laboratory documented new mechanisms by which periventricular endothelial cells instruct neurogenesis (the generation of neurons/brain cells) and neuronal migration (the movement of brain cells to the appropriate circuits) in the embryonic forebrain.
 It illustrated the intimate and symbiotic relationship between endothelial cells and neurons of the developing brain that respond meticulously and independently to common signals, depending on the cell type that secretes it.
-It showed that periventricular endothelial cells have intrinsic programs that can significantly mold neuronal development, and uncovered new insights into concepts and mechanisms of CNS angiogenesis from developmental and disease perspectives.
-It implicated periventricular endothelial cells as being contributory to a wide swath of neuropsychiatric diseases with – schizophrenia, epilepsy, autism, mood and depressive disorders topping the list, and shed light on an important new problem.
-Furthermore, it established direct links between abnormal blood vessel development and alterations in behavior, and brought fresh perspectives on the vascular origin of mental illness.
+It showed that periventricular endothelial cells have intrinsic programs that can significantly mold neuronal development and uncovered new insights into concepts and mechanisms of CNS angiogenesis from developmental and disease perspectives.
+It implicated periventricular endothelial cells as being contributory to a wide swath of neuropsychiatric diseases—with schizophrenia, epilepsy, autism, mood and depressive disorders topping the list—revealing an important new problem.
+Furthermore, it established direct links between abnormal blood vessel development and alterations in behavior, bringing fresh perspectives on the vascular origin of mental illness.

-Current work in the laboratory focuses on identifying new cellular and molecular substrates of neuropsychiatric disease origin and uses innovative approaches to harness the potential of CNS angiogenesis to find new cures.
-One project investigates whether pro-angiogenic compounds can be used to rescue neurovascular interactions during a critical developmental window and whether in doing so; it may be possible to ameliorate behavioral symptoms.
-In another project human endothelial cell transplantation is being tested for the possibility of rescue of neural circuits in the diseased brain.
-A third project seeks to identify new diagnostic tools and biomarkers to specifically distinguish between psychiatric disease categories through blood tests.
-Dr. Vasudevan envisions a future where the ‘healing touch’ of angiogenesis therapy will bring relief to patients suffering from mental health disorders.
+Her current work in the laboratory focuses on identifying new cellular and molecular substrates of neuropsychiatric disease origin and uses innovative approaches to harness the potential of CNS angiogenesis to find new cures.
+One project investigates whether pro-angiogenic compounds can serve to rescue neurovascular interactions during a critical developmental window and whether, in doing so, it may be possible to ameliorate behavioral symptoms.
+In another project, human endothelial cell transplantation is being used for the possibility of rescue of neural circuits in the diseased brain.
+A third project evaluates common molecular players in the brain and the heart vasculature that can lead to concurrent development of psychiatric and cardiac dysfunction.
+A fourth project seeks to identify new diagnostic tools and biomarkers to specifically distinguish between psychiatric disease categories through blood tests.
+Dr. Vasudevan envisions a future where the “healing touch” of angiogenesis therapy will bring relief to patients suffering from mental health disorders.